Joshakeats/Uruz/CONTRIBUTING.md

 * **GitHub Discussions:** For broader conceptual discussions, proposing new ideas, seeking feedback, or general community interaction.

 We aim to foster a responsive and supportive environment.
 Please be patient if it takes a little time to respond, as this is a volunteer-driven, early-stage project.

+### Communication Channels

+We encourage open discussion and collaboration.
+Here are the primary ways to connect with the Cyberlimb project community:

+* **GitHub Issues:** For reporting bugs, discussing specific technical challenges, or tracking tasks related to planned features.
+* **GitHub Discussions:** For broader conceptual discussions, proposing new ideas, seeking feedback, or general community interaction.

+We aim to foster a responsive and supportive environment.
+Please be patient if it takes a little time to respond, as this is a volunteer-driven, early-stage project.